The Court of Assistants

 Tom Christopherson,(Deputy Master) Alastair Leslie .
 Alderman Ian Luder FCA .
 Nicholas Somers.
 Christopher Claxton Stevens, Philippa Glanville OBE FSA , Mark Bridge, The late Dr. Geoff Egan FSA, The Late Jonathan Horne O.St J FSA, Geoffrey Bond OBE O.St J DL FSA, The Rt.
 Hon.
 Lord Brooke of Sutton Mandeville CH FSA (Founding Master)

-Graham Barker, Roderick Caxton-Spencer, (Chairman, Membership Committee), Deborah Charles, Alan S.Cook, (Chairman of the Events Committee) Mary Foster,(Hon Treasurer), Miriam Kramer, Maureen Mellor FSA, Toby Parker, (Chairman.
+Graham Barker, Roderick Caxton-Spencer, (Chairman, Membership Committee), Deborah Charles, Alan S.Cook, (Chairman of the Events Committee) Mary Foster,(Hon Treasurer), Maureen Mellor FSA, Toby Parker, (Chairman.
 Education Committee) Guy Schooling (Chairman of the Membership Committee), Colin Sewell-Rutter FRSA, John Spanner TD.
 Roy Sully, (Chairman of the Finance Committee),

 Lt Col (Retd) Chris C.S.Booth